pharmer/pharmer/docs/cloud/digitalocean/README.md

 Here,
 * `metadata.deletionTimestamp` will appear if node group deleted command was run

-After scalling node groups you need to run:
+After scaling node groups you need to run:

 ```bash
 $ pharmer apply d1 --v=3